Here is an easy and inexpensive cleaner for your home.

 My parents regularly took our family and friends to the park for picnics, to a natural lake to swim, to our friend’s farm where we spent hours playing in the fields and woods, riding on the tractor, being in the chicken coop collecting eggs, and playing in the streams and ponds.

-At about age 3, I began to see human-like beings.The first few times I shared my visions, I was ridiculed and was told I was dreaming.I was the only one seeing them and never again shared my visions until my late thirties.
-And even now at age 60, it is rare I share the beings I meet in my world of nature.
+At about age 3, I began to see human-like beings.The first few times I shared my visions, I was ridiculed and was told I was dreaming.I was the only one seeing them and never again shared my visions until my late thirties with my daughter, Jasmine Rose.
+And even now in my 60’s, I don’t share the beings I meet in my world of nature.

 It is these earliest childhood memories that set the stage for my adult self, connected to the natural world, with beings seen, unseen, in my dreams and energy field.

-As a young adult at age18, I volunteered for the Emerald Necklace Park system surrounding Cleveland where I met my first Shaman, Carl.He taught me how to read, hear and decipher the sounds of the elementals, the beings of nature and energies, seen and unseen, and not excluding anything: insects, trees, flowers, animals, air, wind, fire and earth.
+As a young adult at age18, I volunteered for the Emerald Necklace Park system surrounding Cleveland where I met my first Shaman, Carl, another volunteer in his 80’s.He taught me how to read, hear and decipher the sounds of the elementals, the beings of nature and energies, seen and unseen, not excluding anything: insects, trees, flowers, animals, air, wind, fire and earth.

-At age 20, I moved to the 4 corners area of Durango, Colorado, where I continued my Shamanic training with Lolita, an elder Ute medicine women, a close friend of Carl’s.
+At age 20, I moved to the 4 corners area of Durango, Colorado, where I continued my Shamanic training with Lita White Feather, an elder Ute medicine women, and her daughter Lita, my college classmate.